ChebbiL/barrier-and-look-back-options/src/README.md

 ## Features

-* Compute the European call option price
+* Compute the European call option, the barrier option and the look-back price
-* Compute the European call option greeks:
+* Compute the European call option, the barrier option and the look-back option greeks:
   * delta
   * gamma
   * vega